azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab7-nestingTemplates.md

 The first peering resource is a straightforward `Microsoft.Network/virtualNetworks/virtualNetworkPeerings` sub-resource type and naturally it goes straight into the resource group we are deploying to as part of the `az group deployment create` command, once the spoke vNet has been created.

 The second peering, however, is a nested inline template deployment (`Microsoft.Resources/deployments`) which gives us the flexibility to deploy into a different resource group.
 We have the embedded inline template deploying the peering into the hub vNet and into the hub's resource group.
-Once both ends are in place then the
+Once both ends are in place then the peering is established.

 Taking this approach has made the vnet-spoke.json building block more functional and rather neat and tidy.

 There is a corresponding `https://raw.githubusercontent.com/richeney/arm/master/nestedTemplates/vnet-hub.json` file for creating the hub, and it creates the hub vNet with a couple of standard subnets, plus a GatewaySubnet containing a VPN gateway with a public IP.
 As the public IP is dynamically allocated we ideally want to be able to determine the value and output that at the end.

 However, this brings up an interesting problem with public IPs in that the dynamic IP address is only allocated once the NIC is online, i.e.when the gateway itself is up.
-As the reference() function show the current runtime state of the resource, then trying to return `"[reference(variables('gatewayPipId')).ipAddress]` would fail first time round as the IP address isn't allocated, but will work for a redeployment.
+As the reference() function shows the current runtime state of the resource, trying to return `"[reference(variables('gatewayPipId')).ipAddress]` would fail first time round as the IP address isn't allocated, but will work for a redeployment.
 So we'll avoid that by returning just the resource ID instead, as it is a simple one line CLI command to find out the IP address once you have that resource ID:

 ```json
   "outputs": {